 Digital Performance Support – DPS is making a big splash this summer by moving totally to the cloud and offered on a SaaS basis.
-IT involvement is minimized or eliminated altogether depending on the configuration that makes sense…again…a decision informed by the LPA.
+IT involvement is minimized or eliminated altogether depending on the configuration that makes sense…again…a decision informed by the PWA.
 From capturing step-level workflow instructions, to distributed authoring, to robust content management, to system agnostic contextual workflow instructions…DPS is a game changer in the context of tracking lock-step with all four phases of launching anything from a training class to an enterprise business application.

 Does DPS impact L&D?
 You bet it does, and in a good way because now L&D has a vehicle to engage within not only deployment, but implementation, adoption and sustain phases.

 Does DPS imply evolved L&D skills?
 You bet it does, and the skills should have been a part of the L&D toolbox from the beginning were it not for the limited scope of the Training Paradigm.

 Does DPS threaten current L&D roles?
 You bet it does, especially if L&D has no desire to be a better business partner and interact with the operations side of the business where we find Point-of-Work and should have been there in the beginning.
 L&D’s adoption of a Point-of-Work Paradigm is a budget-saving survival tactic.